andrewbaxter/spaghettinuum/readme/reference_spagh.md

 - `SPAGH` - List of API URLs of nodes to access.
 For querying this would be resolver URLs, for publishing this would be publisher URLs (depending on your hosting they may be different nodes).

   When publishing, all listed publisher URLs will be announced.
 This can be used for simple load balancing and redundancy.
-You should probably limit this to a reasonable number (3) to avoid announcement packets going over the UDP MTU.
+You should probably limit this to a reasonable number (like 3) to avoid announcement packets going over the UDP MTU.

   Examples: `SPAGH=https://203.0.113.111,https://203.0.113.112` or `SPAGH=https://yryyyyyyyyei1n3eqbew6ysyy6ocdzseit6j5a6kmwb7s8puxmpcwmingf67r.s`